Back to Blog

 The platform was purpose-built for SaaS founders shipping fast, which aligns perfectly with Bolt.new's philosophy.
 The sequence builder handles welcome emails, onboarding drips, trial conversion campaigns, and re-engagement flows without code.
 The AI can generate complete sequences from a single prompt.
 Describe what you want, and you get a working email flow in minutes.

 Beyond the Supabase integration, Sequenzy offers native Stripe OAuth that syncs MRR, LTV, and payment events automatically.
 If your Bolt.new project handles subscriptions, you can segment by revenue tier, churn risk, or plan type without writing custom code.
-The trial-to-paid sequences are particularly strong since that is what Sequenzy was designed for.
+Building a strong onboarding email sequence is critical for trial-to-paid conversion, and Sequenzy's AI makes it straightforward.

 Where it falls short: No SMS messaging, no landing page builder, smaller integration ecosystem than legacy platforms.
 If you need multi-channel messaging, you will need to pair Sequenzy with a push notification tool.
 For landing pages, Bolt.new can generate them directly.